Value-Based Selling: The Ultimate Guide

 Trust is everything in when you sell.
 If you don’t have it, your prospects don’t believe you, and you’ve lost before you started.

 Study after study shows the importance of trust in sales relationships.
 This one shows that trust is predictive of current and future buying behavior, and says likability has nothing to do with trust.
 This one shows that listening supports trust-building and leads to “anticipation of future interactions” – you know, another meeting.

 HBR links expertise to trust – the two are so closely interlinked as to be inseparable.

 Building trust isn’t a single act or approach.
 It’s the accumulation of many different factors that add up for your client and help them to decide whether they trust you or not.

 This style of selling takes so much background and deep insight to work that you can only execute on it with proper planning and process.
 Following a sales process is critical to achieving a value-based selling approach that’ll work repeatedly, not just sometimes.

-So how does value-based selling work in practice?
-I’ll give you three examples, starting with a familiar example: software.
+So how does it work in practice?
+I’ll give you three value selling examples, starting with a familiar one: software.
 From there, I’ll walk you through a relatively easy value exercise based on loss avoidance in IT services, then the classically difficult example of good design.